akhilam512/akhilam512.github.io/src/content/2019-03-04-getting-started-with-bash-scripting.md

  $ sudo nano buildb
 ```
 There's no need for the .sh extension as we are making an executable (and technically, the extension isn't *really* necessary, it's just a convention of naming but it's always good to follow the convention) <br>

 ```
 #!/bin/bash
-cd           # so that we get to the root directory cd blender-git/blender make update make
+cd           # go to the root directory cd blender-git/blender make update make
 ```
 <br>
 And then make it executable - <br>

 ```
 $ sudo chmod +x buildb
 ```
 <br> Place this script in ~/bin after making the directory. <br>

 ```
 $ sudo mkdir ~/bin
 $ sudo mv ~/buildb ~/bin/buildb
 ```

 <br>
 Now simply do - <br>

 ```
 $ buildb
 ```
 And voila.
-It works :) (In case it doesnt, open a new terminal and try again) <br>
+It works :) (In case it doesn't, open a new terminal instance and try again) <br>

 ***

-Bash Scripting is a vast, vast field and what I have covered here so far is barely the tip of the iceberg.If you found this interesting, please do comment :) <br>
+Bash Scripting is a vast, vast field and what I have barely scratched the surface here.